theantichris/Simple-Plugin-Framework/README.md

 ##### setPosition()

 The setPosition() method accepts either an integer or numeric string.
 If you specify a position already taken by another menu icon them might override each other.
-Default: null

     $page->setPosition(100);